 You do not need to dip into your nest egg too deeply to travel.
 If you cannot afford international travel, go with domestic travel!

-Whether you choose to travel internationally or do domestic, is irrelevant as each option affords different advantages.
+Whether you choose to travel internationally or go domestic, is irrelevant as each option affords different advantages.

 Domestic travel opens you up to exploring your own country and discovering little known interesting highlights previously swept under the carpet by the hustle and bustle of work.

-International travel allows you to experience new cultures, while joining group tours or travel clubs are great for social interaction.
+International travel, on the other hand, allows you to experience new cultures, while joining group tours or travel clubs are great for social interaction.

-Retirement can also be a time to unleash your entrepreneurial spirit or share your expertise through consulting.
-Starting a business allows you to pursue a passion project or explore new professional avenues.
+Because many seniors are retired but not tired – they still have their drive – retirement can also be a time to unleash your entrepreneurial spirit or share your expertise through consulting.
+Starting a business allows you to pursue a passion, project or explore new professional avenues.

 Alternatively, consulting provides an opportunity to lend your skills and experience to others, whether it’s through offering guidance or providing professional services on a part-time basis.